evotools/nf-LO/README.md

 1. Anaconda: this is the recommended and easiest way.
 2. Docker: you can create a docker image locally by using the `Dockerfile` and `environment.yml` files in the folder
 3. Singularity: you can create a singularity sif image locally by using the `singularity.def` and `environment.yml` files in the folder
-4. Local installation: we provide an `install.sh` script that will take care of installing all the dependencies.
+4. Local installation: we provide an `assets/install.sh` script that will take care of installing all the dependencies.
+The anaconda way is the easiest to run almost all components of the workflow, with the only exception of [mafTools](https://github.com/dentearl/mafTools).
+This can be installed locally using the `assets/install_maftools.sh` script, that will take care of the installation in your linux or macOS machine.
+Both Singularity and Docker containers deliver mafTools within themselves.
 If you need further information on the installation of the dependencies, you can have a look at the specific [wiki page](https://github.com/evotools/nf-LO/wiki/Installation)

 ## Quick start